Time for RV Potty Talk!

 Unless you have a camper van or maybe a small RV, you probably have a toilet in your camper.
 If so, you know it’s a pain to clean.
 Well, it is for me.
 I find it difficult to really get a good, sanitized clean on my RV toilet without using products that might be harmful to my pipes and tank.

 Plus, when you are out enjoying life, who really wants to clean a toilet?
 What’s an RVer to do?
-Here are some of the tips and tricks I found that work to make your potty a bit more sanitary in your small space.
-Now, get cleaning!
+Let’s talk about this unpleasant subject.

 Although most RV toilets are cleaned the same ways, there are different types of toilets.
 Let’s review those first.